weiz9762/git-tutorial/README.md

 `git pull`: pill down the files from the remote repository and merges it with local one

-fork: Similar like git clone, it make a git repository cope from a remote soure, however it also create new remote that automically connect to your local machine.
+**fork**: Similar like git clone, it make a git repository cope from a remote soure, however it also create new remote that automically connect to your local machine.
 Therefore, if you fork other's repository, you are about to push your own remote.

 ### Here is the step of forking:
 1. One the top right, you will see something like this, ![fork](fork.png) and go ahead click it